rozeridilar/LearningReactNative/README.md

 ## #5 State Management

 State tracks a single piece of data and any time it changes, it will update the UI.

+`While you can think of props as arguments you use to configure how components render, state is like a component’s personal data storage.
+State is useful for handling data that changes over time or that comes from user interaction.
+State gives your components memory!` --> it is basicly like a `didSet{}` in swift!

 ```javascript
 const CounterScreen = () => {